Frequently Asked Questions

 Subject to the same rules, financial supporters of the ABLE Project may display the ABLE logo in their information materials (e.g., Corporate Social Responsibility Report, internal corporate messaging, LinkedIn blog, press release, etc.) without advance permission of ABLE.

 The ABLE Team appreciates creative efforts to promote ABLE and to illustrate an agency’s/organization’s support for ABLE.
-Thus, the GULC IPP will approve innovative proposals that involve the use of the ABLE logo where appropriate in GULC IPP’s sole discretion.
+Thus, the GULC CICS will approve innovative proposals that involve the use of the ABLE logo where appropriate in GULC CICS’s sole discretion.
 Please send ideas/proposals by email to ABLE@georgetown.edu.

 What will I learn during an ABLE Train-the-Trainer program?

 The ABLE Train-the-Trainer program is a 20-hour program spread over four days that prepares instructors to deliver the ABLE curriculum by providing them with enhanced knowledge of the theory and practice underlying the course material and by sharing best practices gleaned from years of instructional experience.
 The Train-the-Trainer event is facilitated by experts in the fields of social science, psychology, law enforcement, and instructional design.
 Instructors have the opportunity to participate in the course as taught by expert trainers, learning how to make the class engaging and interactive while also clearly conveying the learning objectives.
 They then work in small groups to practice facilitating key components of the class, receiving feedback from their peers as well as from our experts.
 The small size of the Train-the-Trainer event enables instructors to forge meaningful professional bonds with their colleagues in departments across North America.
-Upon completion of the Train-the-Trainer program, instructors are certified to teach ABLE to officers within their agencies, and to those at neighboring agencies (in coordination with the ABLE team).
+Upon completion of the Train-the-Trainer program, instructors are certified to teach the 8-hour core ABLE curriculum and the required 2-hour yearly refresher curricula to officers within their agencies.

 I’ve received my ABLE instructor certification!
 Who can I train?
 Can I certify other instructors?